-Comparing the Group's assumptions to externally derived data in relation to key inputs such as projected economic growth, competition and cost inflation.
+Compared the Group's assumptions to externally derived data in relation to key inputs such as projected economic growth and cost inflation.

-Indicators of impairment for intangible assets:
+Indicators of impairment for intangible assets

-Analysing latest financial data for the business related to the relevant goodwill and intangible asset to assess whether there are any indicators of impairment, such as losses being made or a downturn in sales.
+Analysed latest financial data for the cash generating unit related to the relevant goodwill and intangible asset to assess whether there are any indicators of impairment, such as losses being made or a downturn in sales.

-Sensitivity analysis:
+Sensitivity analysis